theIDinside/carservice/README.md

 - yarn package manager (possibly might work using just NPM)

 ## Usage
-- From the command line, go to the folder `frontend/` and type `yarn` - this will install all the required packages.
+- From the command line / your shell of choice, go to the folder `frontend/` and type `yarn` - this will install all the required packages.
-- From the command line, go to the folder `backend/` and type `yarn` - this will install all the required packages.
+- From the command line / your shell of choice, go to the folder `backend/` and type `yarn` - this will install all the required packages.

 When you've done that, open up a shell and go to the folder `frontend/` and type `yarn serve`, this will spin up a web server for the frontend.
 Open up another shell, go to the `backend/` folder and type `node index.js` which will start the backend server, which the front end communicates with.